 These studios will also be equipped with cameras that are synced and calibrated to allow multiple live, real-world camera feeds that are mounted with trackers that match the virtual camera Field of View (FOV) in 3D space while switching between first-person Point of View (POV) and third person when needed.
 Floating cameras will be configured for motion tracking on gimbals, allowing for fluid camera moves to get different perspectives of the subject or presenter composited consistently within the virtual space and interacting with virtual objects.

 When using the Microsoft HoloLens, Spatial Mapping is required to allow the developer or interface designer to identify where to place objects and reference points within the stage, or on surfaces such as walls, ceilings, or floors, with accurate scale and physics.
 This involves scanning the set for real objects and converting them into meshes to determine how presenters can interact with them.
 Real cameras will be configured to capture directly from a POV that shows viewers what the HoloLens view looks like.

-Unity is the current standard for VR, AR, and MR development.
-It is a powerful 3D engine and game development platform that actively facilitates development through partnerships with all major VR companies and Microsoft for the HoloLens.
-Unity 3D will be a critical component in the studio since it allows for the creation of 3D graphics, animations, and customized physics.
+Unity and Unreal Engine are the current standards for VR, AR, and MR development.
+Unity is a powerful 3D engines and game development platform that actively facilitates development through partnerships with all major VR companies and Microsoft for the HoloLens.
+Unity 3D will be critical component in the studio since it allows for the creation of 3D graphics, animations, and customized physics.

 Widely used in the gaming community, Open Broadcaster Software (OBS) is an open source encoding and streaming solution optimized for MR video.
 Other software encoders such as Telestream Wirecast can do the job if you composite everything before it hits the encoder.